 Update, 3 March 2020: When I finally thought to share this information, I found out that I wasn’t the only person to have ever tried it.
 Still, I was encouraged to quickly finish writing up my methodology, as there weren’t any other instructions available.
 One person who joined the conversation was Dave Vance.
 He has used Gephi to create some very beautiful cluster images—definitely better than mine.
-In fact, I realized that I only had one (kind of strange) image saved from years ago, which is the cover photo pictured here.
+In fact, I realized that I only had one (kind of strange) image saved from years ago, which is the preview photo for this article.
 Dave Vance has since created a great YouTube video describing his process.

 I started using a free application called Gephi to turn my DNA segment-level matches into clusters in early 2017.
 It didn’t seem as useful once MyHeritage came out with their AutoCluster tool.

 However, there are quite a few things you could do with Gephi that I don’t think you can do with any of the automated tools designed solely for DNA matches:

 - Change number of groups to lump matches into

 - Make nodes bigger for matches with more cM

 - Include centiMorgan (cM) values for any range you choose